Implicit Bias-Like Patterns in Reasoning Models: Methods

 \subsection{Comparison of the Number of Reasoning Tokens}

-For each RM-IAT, we used mixed-effects models to compare token counts between conditions, accounting for repeated measurements across prompt variations \citep{bates_fitting_2014, pinheiro_linear_2000}.
-The models included experimental condition as a fixed effect and prompt variation as random intercepts, capturing the shared effects of experimental conditions while accounting for random variations in reasoning token counts across prompts (see Equation~\ref{Equation: Mixed}).
+For each RM-IAT, we used mixed-effects models to compare token counts between conditions, accounting for repeated measurements across prompt variations \citep{bates_fitting_2015, pinheiro_linear_2000}.
+The models included experimental condition as a fixed effect and prompt variation as random intercepts, capturing the shared effects of experimental conditions while accounting for random variations in reasoning token counts across prompts.
+The mixed-effects model outputs are presented in Table~\ref{Table: Mixed-Effects Models (o3-mini)}-Table~\ref{Table: Mixed-Effects Models (Qwen-3 8B)} of the Supplementary Materials.
+A positive coefficient for the experimental condition indicates that a greater number of reasoning tokens were used for the association-incompatible condition than the association-compatible condition, suggesting implicit-bias-like patterns in the reasoning models.